-Woven Voices and Jermyn Street Theatre,
+Woven Voices and The Gate

-are proud to present
+are proud to announce the launch of

-THE WOVEN VOICES PRIZE FOR PLAYWRITING
+THE WOVEN VOICES PRIZE FOR PLAYWRITING 2025!

 Eligibility